 Based on historic patterns of births, deaths, and in and out migrants to Sitka, ADOLWD is projecting that after a fiveyear period of steady population - which Sitka is in now - that the population will begin a slow, steady decline (Figure 2).
 Sitka's projected population decline is based on two trends:

-- 1. A shrinking number of child-bearing age residents and a growing number of older Sitkans, together resulting in more deaths than births in the future. - 2.
-More people are moving away from rather than moving to Sitka.
+1. A shrinking number of child-bearing age residents and a growing number of older Sitkans, together resulting in more deaths than births in the future.